VijayRod/demo/container-storage/logs/k8s-pv.md

 ## pv.provision.static

 ```
-# **Since the PV is created by the user, the storage class settings won't apply to it.
+# **Since the (static) PV is created by the user, the storage class settings won't apply to it.
 However, if it's a dynamically provisioned PV, then the settings in the storage class will take effect.

 # az disk delete -g MC_rg_aks_swedencentral -n disk
 az disk create -g MC_rg_aks_swedencentral -n disk --size-gb 20 --query id --output tsv